Trump cancels pay raise due to federal workers in January

 Trump said he was nixing a 2.1 percent across-the-board raise for most workers as well as separate locality pay increases averaging 25.7 percent.

-“We must maintain efforts to put our Nation on a fiscally sustainable course, and Federal agency budgets cannot sustain such increases,” said Trump.
+“We must maintain efforts to put our Nation on a fiscally sustainable course, and Federal agency budgets cannot sustain such increases,” Trump said.
 The president last year signed a package of tax cuts that is forecast to add about $1.5 trillion to federal deficits over 10 years.

-Trump cited the “significant” cost of employing federal workers as justification for denying the pay increases, and called for federal worker pay to be based on performance and structured toward recruiting, retaining and rewarding “high-performing Federal employees and those with critical skill sets.”
+As workers across the country head into the Labor Day weekend, Trump cited the “significant” cost of the federal workforce, and called for their pay to be based on performance and designed to recruit, retain and reward “high-performing Federal employees and those with critical skill sets.”

-His announcement came as the country heads into the Labor Day holiday weekend.
+At the same time, Trump planned during a Friday appearance in Charlotte, North Carolina, to direct the Labor and Treasury departments to issue regulations designed to make it easier for small businesses to pool resources so they can offer retirement savings plans to their workers, administration officials told reporters.
+Most small businesses say high costs discourage them from offering plans like 401(k)s, the officials said.

-Democrats immediately criticized the move, citing the tax cuts Trump signed into law last December.
+Democrats criticized Trump for moving to cancel the scheduled pay raise, citing tax cuts he signed into law last December.
 That law provided steep tax cuts for corporations and the wealthiest Americans, and more modest reductions for middle- and low-income individuals and families.

 “Trump has delivered yet another slap in the face to American workers,” said Democratic National Committee Chairman Tom Perez.